|| Adult / Evening Education

 All courses are tuition based.
 Each course has the required fee listed with the course description in the catalog.
-Fees include tuition, a non-refundable $15 registration fee and, where noted, textbooks and supplies.
+Fees include tuition, a non-refundable $15 registration fee and, where noted, text-books and supplies.
 All fees must be paid in full at time of registration.
-RETURNED CHECK FEE - $25.

-Prior to, and after the first scheduled class meeting, you may request a tuition refund in accordance with the Board of Education Policy.
-There will be no refunds after the fi rst night of class is scheduled.
-(A $15 registration fee will be deducted from refunds).
-Students must notify the Adult Education Offi ce at 732.473.3100 (ext.
+Prior to, and after the first scheduled class meeting, you may request a tuition refund in accordance with Board of Education Policy.
+There will be no refunds after the first night of class is scheduled.
+(A $15 registration fee will be deducted from re-funds).
+Students must notify the Adult Education Of-fice at 732.473.3100 (ext.
 1000) to initiate the refund process.
 Check refunds will take 6-8 weeks to process.
 We are not responsible for snow days; however, cancelled classes will be rescheduled.
 Back to Top

 Courses may be cancelled by OCVTS or merged if enrollment does not permit economical operation.
 Registered students who cannot be accommodated may elect to transfer to another course, receive credit for a future course or receive a full refund (including the $15 registration fee).
 Back to Top

 When a textbook is required for a class, students must purchase them on their own.
-Information on obtaining textbooks will be available on our website.
-Students must have the textbook for the fi rst night of class.
+Information can be lo-cated on our website www.ocvts.org.
+Students must have the textbook for the first night of class.
 Back to Top